Mohamed-Tarek-Dev/Custom-Video/README.md

 # Video.js YouTube Custom Skin
-This is Video.js Custom Skin With Thumbnails on Hovering On Progress Bar This is all the source files of the project inclouding sass files
+This is Video.js Custom Skin With Thumbnails show up on Hovering on the Progress Bar
 # Test it stream here [here](https://happy-lewin-ec7996.netlify.app/)
 ## Usage
-You will find all the plugins files that used to build this skin.
-Incloude them in your project with the codes inside the main css file, and also don't forget to copy codes inside the main.js into your js file.
+I have uploaded all the source files of the project inclouding sass files.
+You will find all the plugins files that used to build up this theme.
+Incloude them in your project with the codes inside the main css file, and also don't forget to copy the codes inside the main.js into your js file.
 ## Here Some Screenshots
 ![](images/screenshot01.jpg)
 ![](images/screenshot02.jpg)